 Rupert Butler | Barrister – Head of Legal Practice

-Rupert was one of the first barristers to be licensed to conduct litigation and to accept instructions directly from the public, which has led to him appearing in many high profile civil claims, criminal cases and public inquiries.
+Rupert was one of the first Public Access Barristers to be licensed to conduct litigation, and to accept instructions directly from the public.
+This has led to him appearing in many high profile civil claims, criminal cases and public inquiries.

-In order to meet demand for direct access services Rupert founded Leverets in 2018 and set up its offices in Sevenoaks, to fuse barristers and solicitors in order to create a better client service taking advantage of advanced technology, lower overheads and greater space, but still to remain only a stone’s throw from Central London.
+In order to meet demand for the direct access services, Rupert founded Leverets in 2018 and set up its offices in Sevenoaks, Kent, where he is primarily based.
+The practice fuses barristers and solicitors in order to create a better client service taking advantage of advanced technology, lower overheads and greater space, but still to remain only a stone’s throw from Central London.

 Rupert Butler